Pattern and Sewing Challenge > Free

 By Sally Robertson

-dress pattern is designed to fit loosely to accomodate the variation
+dress pattern is designed to fit loosely to accommodate the variation

 in sizes of the dolls.